-Recent solo and two-person exhibitions include The William King Museum in Abingdon, VA (2014); The White Box at The University of Oregon in Portland (2013); Clara M. Eagle Gallery at Murray State University, Kentucky (2013); Screen Space Gallery, Melbourne, VIC, Australia (2012); The Orlando Museum of Art (2010); and Newspace Center for Photography (2009).
-Her works have also been exhibited at The Asheville Art Museum, Asheville, NC (2014); The Copenhagen Photo Festival, Copenhagen, Denmark (2014); The Perth Centre for Photography, Perth, WA, Australia (2013); The Light Factory Contemporary Museum of Photography and Film, Charlotte, NC (2012); Beam Contemporary, Melbourne, VIC, Australia (2011); and other venues throughout the U.S. and abroad.
+Other solo and two-person exhibition venues include The Maitland Art Center, Maitland, FL (2015); Visual Voice Gallery, Montreal, QC, Canada; The William King Museum of Art, Abingdon, VA (2014); The White Box at The University of Oregon, Portland, OR; Clara M. Eagle Gallery at Murray State University, Murray, KY (2013); Screen Space Gallery, Melbourne, VIC, Australia (2012); and Newspace Center for Photography, Portland, OR (2009).
+Group exhibition venues include Tracey Morgan Gallery, Asheville, NC (2017 and 2018); Filter Photo, Chicago, IL; Chiang Mai Photo Festival, Chiang Mai, Thailand (2017); The Asheville Art Museum, Asheville, NC; The Copenhagen Photo Festival, Copenhagen, Denmark (2014); The Perth Centre for Photography, Perth, WA, Australia (2013); The Light Factory Contemporary Museum of Photography and Film, Charlotte, NC (2012); Beam Contemporary, Melbourne, VIC, Australia (2011); and other venues throughout the U.S. and abroad.